 South Carolina launched an ambitious price and quality transparency website in 2014 called SCHealthData.org, aiming to post revenue and utilization data, hospital chargemasters and comparative price data for common DRGS.
-South Carolina recently passed a law capping prices a provider may charge for a patient’s medical records.
-The state is also looking to revise its certificate of need laws after the governor unsuccessfully attempted to kill the program by withdrawing funding, which the state supreme court said did not absolve the Department of Health and Environmental Control from the duty to administer the CON law.
+The state also recently passed a law capping prices a provider may charge for a patient’s medical records.
+In the 2017 legislative session, however, none of the bills affecting markets and transparency were passed in the Legislature.

 Recent Legislative Developments

 |2018-2019||S815||Proposes to prohibit a pharmacist or pharmacy from providing an insured information on the amount of the insured’s cost share for a prescribed drug and the clinical efficacy of an alternative drug, if available.
 The pharmacist or pharmacy may not be penalized by a pharmacy benefit manager for disclosing such information to an insured or for selling an available alternative drug.||Active – Referred to Committee on Banking and Insurance 1/9/18.|